MicrosoftDocs/microsoft-academic-services/academic-services/graph/get-started-receive-data.md

 Sign in to the [Azure portal](https://portal.azure.com/).

-## Open invitation
+## Open your invitation

-1. You can open invitation from email or directly from Azure portal.
+1. You can open the invitation from your email client or directly from the Azure portal.

    * To open invitation from email, check your inbox for an invitation from your data provider.
 The invitation is from Microsoft Azure, titled **Azure Data Share invitation from <yourdataprovider@domain.com>**.
 Click on **View invitation** to see your invitation in Azure.